ModelW/project-maker/src/model_w/project_maker/template/front/src/lib/components/cms/pages/README.md

-# All blocks for the CMS site
+# All pages for the CMS site

-Add all blocks here with the same name (case-sensitve) as Wagtail's block.type.
+Add all pages here with the same name (case-sensitve) as Wagtail's page.type.
 This way, it's easier to track which front component belongs to which back model.
-Furthermore, it makes it easier to do automatic import of blocks, should you wish to do so.

 ## Example